How to buy a used piano. Shopping for a second-hand piano can be a

 9) Bring a technician with you.
 How tight are the tuning pins?
 Out-of-tune unisons (same string, one note) in most cases indicate a loose pin block.
 A loose pin block can render an otherwise “perfect-looking / sounding piano” useless.

-Due to the age alone, a loose pin-block can mean restringing the entire piano (>$1,800 base cost) with larger tuning pins to replace the smaller ones, which grip the wood for a stable tuning.
+Due to the age alone, a loose pin-block can mean restringing the entire piano (>$2,500 base cost) with larger tuning pins to replace the smaller ones.
+Larger replacement tuning pins grip the wood more firmly, to achieve a clear and stable tuning.

 10) The tuning pins should be uniform.
 Check if there are any tuning pin replacements, especially on pianos older than 40 years, since some bad / worn pinblocks are common.